 This course surveys a series of issues and ideas in urban public policy in order to understand why urban actors compete, what power means to them, and what sorts of dynamic policy issues they confront.

 Attributes: PMMA, PSIC.

 URST 5252.
 Urban Theory and the Modern City.
 (3 Credits)

 Provides an overview of key theory themes of the 20th/21st American city and explores the modern city at the crossroads of socio political study and interdisciplinary urban research.
 Themes include city and society, class and urban space, urban poverty, race and culture, diversity in the global city, crisis and conflict, gender and sexuality, sovereignty, just cities, sanctuary cities, and more.

 Required internship or field research in New York City or another large scale US or foreign city, depending on student interest.
-Prerequisite: 12 completed credits and program approval.
+Students must have completed 12 credits and received approval from program director to enroll in this course.
 The field study may be related to the required research project.
-Maintance- open enrollment.
+Maintenance- open enrollment.

 Introduces students to urban research methods, setting up research design including derving hypotheses and conclusions and the application of qualitative and quantitative approaches.

 URST 6999.
 Urban Studies Research.
 (1 to 4 Credits)